JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 ### Use pre-installed Node.js

-If Node.js is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin/JS Gradle plugin to use it instead of installing its own Node.js instance.
+If Node.js is already installed on the host where you build Kotlin/JS projects, you can configure the Kotlin Multiplatform Gradle plugin to use it instead of installing its own Node.js instance.

-To use the pre-installed Node.js instance, add the following lines to your `build.gradle(.kts)`:
+To use the pre-installed Node.js instance, add the following lines to `build.gradle(.kts)`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">